bravojuandb/classicbook-etl-pipeline/README.md

-# 📚 ETL Pipeline Project — *The Imitation of Christ*  (IN PROGRESS)
+# Classic Book ETL Pipeline – *The Imitation of Christ*

-This is my personal ETL project for April, where I'm building a full **local data pipeline** using Python and PostgreSQL.
-The source material is the classic text *De Imitatione Christi* (*The Imitation of Christ*) in Latin and English.
+This project is a hands-on ETL (Extract, Transform, Load) pipeline built around a classic text: *The Imitation of Christ* by Thomas à Kempis.

+It demonstrates how to:

+- **Extract** both the Latin and English versions from online sources
+- **Transform** the texts into a clean, structured bilingual dataset
+- **Load** the data into a PostgreSQL database for further querying and analysis

+The entire pipeline is written in Python, following good data engineering practices:
+- Organized folder structure
+- Progressive script development
+- Clear Git commits and daily logs
+- GitHub-hosted, self-contained, and reproducible

+Designed as a foundational project to learn core data engineering workflows using meaningful content.
 ---

-## 🧠 Project Goals

-- Practice the full ETL process from scratch
-- Use meaningful data to stay motivated and consistent
-- Document everything for learning and portfolio purposes

----

-## 🗂️ Project Structure
+## Project Structure

 - `classicbook_etl_pipeline/`
   - `extract/`